-Parents/guardians are responsible for notifying IDEA when a student's address or telephone number changes.
-A parent or legal guardian may submit changes to student's address or telephone number by providing their valid identification and proof of new residency to their campus.
+Legal guardians are responsible for notifying IDEA when a student's address or telephone number changes.
+A legal guardian may submit changes to student's address or telephone number by providing their valid identification and proof of new residency to their campus.